Amazon’s big holiday shopping advantage: An in-house shipping network swollen by pandemic-fueled growth

 U.S. Postal Service spokesman David Partenheimer declined to specifically address the Amazon threat, but said generally that the agency competes by “providing reliable service at a competitive price.”

 The holiday season in 2013 triggered an awakening for Amazon: UPS struggled to meet holiday shipping deadlines after a last-minute shopping surge caught the shipping giant off guard, tarnishing Amazon’s reputation when gifts didn’t arrive before Christmas.
 Within two years, Amazon launched Flex, an Uber-like service for package deliveries with contract drivers who often use their own cars to drop off orders at customers’ homes.
-Two years later, Amazon invited entrepreneurs to form small businesses to lease 20 and 40 gray vans with Amazon’s blue smile logo to expand further into delivery in metro markets.
+Two years later, Amazon invited entrepreneurs to form small businesses to lease 20 to 40 gray vans with Amazon’s blue smile logo to expand further into delivery in metro markets.

 The company now says it has 1,700 delivery-service partners in the United States, Canada, the United Kingdom, Spain and Germany.
 In total, more than 400,000 drivers deliver goods for Amazon, all of them either self-employed or working for other companies.